krfshft/admintools/README.md

 /targetenemy
 /cast Smite
 ```
 For most encounters you just point yourself at the general direction of your enemy and let the macro handle the targeting.
-The down side is being unable to pick out targets from a crowd but that's a price I'm willing to pay.
+The down side is being unable to pick out targets from a crowd but that's the overall flow of combat improves a lot with these macros, it's totally worth it.

 Here's one for healing a friendly ally.
 ```